 Self-care is part of the self-love process.
 You must back to basics to back to a healthy lifestyle again.

-Addiction recovery activities that involve family and friends must be conducted in a way that promotes these habits and behaviors and brings the addict and family members closer together.
+Addiction recovery activities that involve family and friends must be conducted in a way that promotes these habits and behaviours and brings the addict and family members closer together.
 There can be some conflict during this process, but it is part of the process and is never to be resented.

 Self-care and self-love must be done in such a way that it provides a place for the addict to slow down and enjoy the process while staying on track and becoming stronger through the experiences.